decentralized-identity/keri/docs/Q-and-A.md

 3. In `KERI` proofs are cryptographically derived from the root of trust, being the autonomous controller, in blockchains the root-of-trust is a transaction on a ledger; that means the Identifier gets locked on the ledger.

 # Q&A section Agencies

+## How can KERI offer consistent services and truth?
+A. In a pair-wise setting  each party only needs to be consistent with the other party.
+Witnesses are not used.
+It doesn't matter if they lie to each other as long as they lie consistently.
+KERI does not enable someone to proof the *veracity* of a statement only the *authenticity* of the statement.

+B. If 3 parties are involved in a transaction all they need do is query each other for the copy of the `KEL` that each is using for each other to ensure that there is no duplicity.

+C. To **guarantee *undetectable* duplicity** requires a successful eclipse attack* on all the parties. `KERI` merely requires that there be sufficient duplicity detection in the ecosystem. <br/>
+This would be a set of `watchers` that the validators trust that record any and all copies of key event logs (`KEL`) that they see.
+Because these `watchers` can be anyone and anywhere, any controller of a public identifier is at peril should they choose to publish inconsistent copies of their `KEL`.
+This removes the incentive to be duplicitous.<br/>
+'* Any blockchain system is also vulnerable to such an eclipse attack.

 # Q&A section Witness
 ## Witnesses have no skin in the game, it’s a `nothing at stake` situation, no?
 The [KERI slide deck](https://github.com/SmithSamuelM/Papers/blob/master/presentations/KERI2_Overview.web.pdf) has a section called the Duplicity Game.
 I suggest reading through that first.
-Or see the [part of the SSI Meetup](https://ssimeetup.org/key-event-receipt-infrastructure-keri-secure-identifier-overlay-internet-sam-smith-webinar-58/)webinar that tackles this.
+Or see the [part of the SSI Meetup](https://ssimeetup.org/key-event-receipt-infrastructure-keri-secure-identifier-overlay-internet-sam-smith-webinar-58/) webinar that tackles this.

 {TBW}
 ## As long as witnesses keep lying together no one will ever be able to prove them wrong?
-Witnesses do not make any statement about the content of what is being proved. {TBW}
+Witnesses do not make any statement about the content of what is being proved.
+KERI does not enable someone to proof the *veracity* of a statement only the *authenticity* of the statement. {TBW}

 # Q&A section Watchers

+## How can we detect duplicity?
+Suppose controller has power over witnesses.
+In a Public setting `duplicity detection` protects the validator from any duplicity on the part of the controller and any resources such as witness that are controlled by the controller.

+Since a given controller in a public setting may not know who all a given validator is using for duplicity detection (watchers etc), the controller can't ensure that they will not be detected.
+And once detected any value that their public identifier had is now imperiled because *any entity with both copies can proof irrefutably to any other entity that the controller is duplicitous (i.e. not trustable)*.